This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat the oven to 350°F.

-- In a medium bowl, press and fold the cream cheese until soft and smooth.
+- Prepare the cheesecake: In a medium bowl, press and fold the cream cheese until soft and smooth.
 Add the sugar, egg yolk, and vanilla extract.
 Mix until smooth.
 Roughly divide the cheesecake batter into nine dollops, evenly spaced on top of the prepared coffee cake batter.
-Using a table knife inserted into the coffee cake, make figure-eight patterns all over the cake until the cheesecake is swirled into the coffee cake.8 oz cream cheese, ¼ cup white granulated sugar, 1 large egg yolk, 1 tsp vanilla extract
+Using a table knife inserted into the coffee cake, make figure-eight patterns all over the cake until the cheesecake is swirled into the coffee cake.8 oz cream cheese, ¼ cup granulated sugar, 1 large egg yolk, 1 tsp vanilla extract

 - Bake the cake in the preheated oven until fully baked.
 The cake will be puffed, with the streusel toasted brown, and a skewer inserted in the middle will come out mostly clean with a few moist crumbs, 50-60 minutes.
 Once baked, remove the cake from the oven and allow it to cool for 30 minutes before slicing.